desmos-labs/desmos/x/posts/spec/02-concepts.md

 - Mentions (i.e. @desmos1xcfui...., @Forbole)
 - Urls (i.e. https://desmos.network, ftp://user:password@example.com/image.png)

-#### Tag
+#### TextTag
-Both hashtags and mentions are represented as a `Tag`.
-The `Tag` structure contains the necessary fields that ease the process of text's parsing.
+Both hashtags and mentions are represented as a `TextTag`.
+The `TextTag` structure contains the necessary fields that ease the process of text's parsing.

 ##### Start